ngti/androscope/README.md

 </manifest>
 ```

-### Using Androscope in multiple applications
+### Set a fixed port
-You might have multiple projects using Androscope running at the same time on the same device.
-In this case you will need to set a custom port for each of them.
+By default Androscope tries to automatically choose a free port in a range within `8787..10000`.
+If you want to be able to bookmark Androscope links for specific applications, you need to assign a fixed port:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>